betaglot/plantabeta/docs/guide/Why/Productivity.md

 - PlantingRate
     - Daily Trees in the Ground
 - Fewer Planters required to Fill an Eco
-- Fewer Moves performed by Planter, therefore less Metabolic Energy used.
+- Fewer Motos performed by Planter, therefore less Metabolic Energy used.
 - Less [Deadwalking]()
 - Fewer Injury
 - More efficient routes